 We can conduct a privileged audit of your pay practices, an indispensable first step in any compliance effort.
-To help you prepare for and comply with federal and state pay equality requirements, including the completion of the new EEO-1 form, we’ll undertake a careful three-step process.
+To help you prepare for and comply with federal and state pay equality requirements we’ll undertake a careful three-step process.
 We’ll review your compensation policies and pay determinations to ensure your organizational decisions are properly documented.
 We’ll identify differences in pay across gender and other protected classifications.
 And we’ll ensure that you are prepared to justify any pay disparities based on legitimate factors, such as location, education, or training.

 We take a holistic approach to pay equity issues.
 We review policies, applications, and other critical documents to ensure compliance with new and evolving pay equity laws.
 We train those management level employees, human resources staff, and compliance experts responsible for determining and monitoring employee compensation.
-Our goal is ensuring that these key individuals have a complete understanding of pay equality and the mandates of the Equal Pay Act (EPA), applicable state laws, and the EEO-1 pay data requirements.
+Our goal is ensuring that these key individuals have a complete understanding of pay equality and the mandates of the Equal Pay Act (EPA) and applicable state and local laws.

 Defense of Legal Actions